-Preferences are arbitrary and limiting but necessary expressions of spirit manifesting in form.
-Dream Sociometry asks you to identify with a specific dream group member and then to spontaneously express one of seven degrees of preference toward some element in the dream.
-There are seven degrees of preference, each given a numerical value from negative three to positive three.
+Preferences are arbitrary and limiting but necessary expressions of consciousness.
+Dream Sociometry asks you to identify with a character and then to spontaneously express one of eight degrees of preference toward some element in the dream.
+Numerical values range from negative three to positive three.
 These are: Hate (-3, often written as /3), Dislike a lot (-2 or /2), Dislike (-1 or /1) don’t care (0), Like, (1), Like a lot (2), Love (3).
 When a character feels more than one of these toward a character the score may be written as follows: (2/3) Like a lot/Hate; (3/1) Love, Dislike.
 It is also possible to care very much but in a compassionate and dispassionate way that seems to transcend preferences.
 This is also indicated by a blank space, but the meaning is not “don’t care” but “my caring transcends preferences.”
 The character’s remarks in the commentaries clarifies which usage is present.
-The appropriate number is placed in the grid square that intersects choosing dream group member and chosen dream element.
+The appropriate number is placed in the grid square that intersects choosing characters and chosen dream elements (characters, actions, emotions).

-The expression of some degree of preference may be accompanied by an explanation of the preference.
-This is written down in the Dream Sociomatrix Commentary after the name of the choosing dream group member with whom you are identified.
+The numerical expression of a degree of preference by a character is generally accompanied by an explanation of the preference.
+This is written down in the Dream Sociomatrix Commentary.

-The subsequent commentaries not only provide more information about how your preferences create your reality, but how they keep you stuck.
+The commentaries provide more information about how your preferences create your reality and how they keep you stuck.
 They are designed to provide a plan for heightened self-integration.
 Follow the method.
 Create and act on an action plan.
 Judge the results for yourself.